Your complete Zendesk Explore tutorial for 2026

 Step 1: Choosing the right dataset

-First, we have to tell Explore which bucket of data to use.
-For pretty much any report about tickets, the "Support - Tickets" dataset is your best bet.
-It has all the basic info you'll need.
+First, we tell Explore which bucket of data to use.
+For most reports about tickets, the "Support - Tickets" dataset is the reliable standard.
+It contains the essential info you'll need.

 Step 2: Adding metrics and attributes

-1. Head to the Metrics panel and click Add.
+Head to the Metrics panel and click Add.
 Search for and select "Tickets".
-Explore is smart enough to know you probably want to count them, so it will automatically apply "COUNT(Tickets)".
+Explore is designed to be helpful, so it will automatically apply "COUNT(Tickets)".

 You've just asked Explore to "Show me the count of tickets, broken down by the date they were created and by the agent assigned to them."